Concentrations

 Health policy is a dynamic field comprised of three main academic disciplines: public policy/political science, economics, and organizational behavior.
 The concentration's core competencies include:

-1. Identify policies, laws, and regulations impacting health systems, the delivery of healthcare services, and health outcomes.
+- Identify policies, laws, or regulations impacting health systems, the delivery of healthcare services, or health outcomes.

-4. Evaluate the effectiveness, efficiency, and equity of health policies regulating the healthcare industry and impacting public health.
+- Evaluate the effectiveness, efficiency, or equity of health policies regulating the healthcare industry and impacting public health.

-5. Describe the long-run economic drivers of the healthcare system, the factors that influence consumer demand for health insurance and medical care, and to describe the factors that influence delivery of healthcare services.
+- Describe the economic drivers of the healthcare system and the delivery of healthcare services.

 Concentration lead: Dr. Sara McMenamin